TrueBlocks/trueblocks-core/src/apps/chifra/internal/scrape/README.md

 These items may be set in three ways, each overriding the preceding method:

 -- in the above configuration file under the `[scrape.<chain>]` group,
--- in the environment by exporting the configuration item as UPPER&lowbar;CASE (with underbars removed) and prepended with TB_SCRAPE&lowbar;CHAIN&lowbar;, or
+-- in the environment by exporting the configuration item as upper case (with underbars removed) and prepended with (TB underbar SCRAPE underbar CHAIN) with the underbars included, or
 -- on the command line using the configuration item with leading dashes and in snake case (i.e., `--snake_case`).

 ### further information